 And sometimes, the customer journey is a lot more complex than what we’ve shown in this illustration, but this is basically how it works.

-So what your sales funnel template does it helps your business show up at every step of the customer’s journey leading up to when they finally make a purchase (more on this in the “seven steps” section below).
+So, what your sales funnel template does, is it helps your business show up at every step of the customer’s journey leading up to when they finally make a purchase (more on this in the “seven steps” section below).

 Now that we’ve cleared the air on what exactly a sales funnel template is, let’s look at a seven-step sales funnel template you can use for your business.